Subatomic Physics Major Resources Support program

 Applicants are expected to increase the inclusion and advancement of underrepresented groups in the natural sciences and engineering, as one means to enhance excellence in research and training.
 Where applicable, consideration of sex, gender and diversity in the research design should be addressed in the proposal.
 EDI considerations should be developed into the rationale for the composition of research teams, including trainees.
 For more information, refer to the application instructions and the NSERC guide on integrating equity, diversity and inclusion considerations in research.

-Note: Research teams should strive for a diverse group of team members, including balanced gender representation.
+Note: Research teams and collaborations should strive for a diverse group of team members, including balanced gender representation.
 EDI considerations should be reflected in the rationale of the team composition and in the designated roles within the team.
 Moreover, where applicable, the applicants should describe how they have implemented and/or will implement strategies and practices to support EDI within the team (e.g., recruitment of team members, management of the team, mentorship, etc.).

 Eligibility of applicants and co-applicants